ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 learning to manage volumes in docker to get an idea about how persistent storage works.
 Losing important data when a running container goes down is no good.

-I also like having this section in my docker stack configuration:
+I also like having this section for my docker compose configurations:
 ```conf
     extra_hosts:
     - "host.docker.internal:host-gateway"